GinaMuuss/redeliste/Readme.md

 It's not pretty, but it works (as of now).

-Beware the dank-mode: active by pressing D, deactivate by pressing SHIFT+D and reloading.
+Beware the dank-mode: active by pressing SHIFT+D, deactivate by pressing SHIFT+D.